dekorateio/dekorate/tests/test-cases.md

 #### Kubernetes

-When adding `kubernetes-annotations` to a generic java project no resource should be generated. (see #130:  [empty generic java projects](tests/annotations/kubernetes/src/it/issue-139-empty-generic-java-project)).
+When adding `kubernetes-annotations` to a generic java project no resource should be generated.

 ###### Basic options